 The proposed $56 million project's failure was attributed to tax fatigue in Great Barrington, whose voters rejected spending for the project; the other district towns -- West Stockbridge and Stockbridge -- approved the project.
-The state has permitted the district another vote on the project, and school officials said the vote would be contingent on how much the state allows the district to cut.

 In previous years, the district has been able to lighten the financial burden associated with rising health care cost by relying on district reserves.
 However, the taxpayers will bear the brunt of a $336,223 increase in health care costs.

 In addition to health care, the other leading reasons for the budget increase are electricity rates, salary, educational services, and necessary replacements for capital assets, according to Business Administrator Sharon Harrison.

 The increase is also in part attributable to an increase in the minimum local contribution.
 Each of the three towns are paying more, which includes $263,000 more in Great Barrington, $52,000 in Stockbridge, and $147,000 in West Stockbridge.